Quebec’s Fins, Feathers & Fall Colours

 Accommodations include shared hotel rooms and a shared mountain home, with shared bathrooms at the mountain home.

 Single supplements are available for hotel stays for those who prefer private accommodations.
-The mountain home cannot accommodate individual rooms for each guest.
+The mountain home cannot guarantee individual rooms for each guest.

 Ready to explore Québec ?